Westlake station (Sound Transit): Station layout

 Westlake station is situated below Pine Street between 4th and 6th avenues in Downtown Seattle.
 The station consists of two side platforms, a mezzanine level, and entrances from the surface; all three levels are connected by a series of seven elevators, sixteen escalators, and stairs.
-The 500 ft mezzanine spans the length of the station, unlike other downtown tunnel stations, and includes separate entrances to the basement level of nearby department stores, including Nordstrom, Nordstrom Rack, and the Westlake Center.
-Two additional entrance from the mezzanine led to the now-closed Macy's and Coldwater Creek.
+The 500 ft mezzanine spans the length of the station, unlike other downtown tunnel stations, and includes an entrance to the basement level of the Westlake Center.
+Additional entrances led to the basement levels of nearby department stores Nordstrom, Nordstrom Rack, Macy's (formerly The Bon Marché), and Coldwater Creek.
 The mezzanine also has ticket vending machines that issue ORCA cards, and was formerly home to the King County Metro Customer Shop, which was located at the west end of the station.
 The non-retail entrances to Westlake station are located on both sides of Pine Street between 3rd and 4th avenues, and on the north side of Pine Street between 5th and 6th avenues.
 There is also a direct elevator from the mezzanine level to the Seattle Center Monorail terminus at Westlake Center.
 The platform level at Westlake station is 50 to 60 ft below street level, while the mezzanine is 20 ft below street level.